Frugal Living, Thrift, and Saving Money

 There are several ways to use them.
 Here are just a few:

-the then put it in the cooler, which you line with wool blankets, and
+the then put it in the cooler.
+Line the cooler with wool blanks and it will

 When you go to garage sales, look for items made